Dr. Irina S. Okhremtchouk

-Dr. Irina S. Okhremtchouk is an Assistant Professor of Educational Administration in Equity, Leadership Studies, and Instructional Technologies (ELSIT) Department at SFSU’s Graduate College of Education.
+Dr. Irina S. Okhremtchouk is an Associate Professor of Educational Administration in Equity, Leadership Studies, and Instructional Technologies (ELSIT) Department at SFSU’s Graduate College of Education.
 Her expertise is in the area of school organization and policy, and school finance with a focus on language different/emergent bilingual students and marginalized populations.
 Dr. Okhremtchouk directs research projects and oversees ReRighting Education team.

 Jenny Levine-Smith is an MA Candidate in Equity and Social Justice in Education at San Francisco State University.
 She received her BA in Human Development and Education from Brown University in 2001 and her Multiple Subject Teaching Credential from Sonoma State in 2005.
 Her research as well as her work in the community and in schools focuses on working alongside marginalized and minoritized students and families to disrupt the systems of dispossession impacting them.
 Specifically, she studies the Discourse surrounding students of color, and in particular Latinx and bilingual students, through a Critical Race Theory and LatCRT lens, and the power of Discourse to both produce and perpetuate inequitable outcomes and to disrupt and transform them.